Remove a tree

 Both a Tree Removal Permit and a Certificate of Appropriateness (COA) are required for any tree removed from any lot and any right-of-way within one of the city's historic districts.
 To remove a tree in a historic district, applicants must first submit a tree removal application on the City’s Development & Permitting Services (DPS) online platform.

 Pursuant to Section 18-316(C) of the Land Development Code, protected trees may only be removed if essential site components cannot be accommodated elsewhere on the site.
-Factors such as cost or removal to accommodate nonessential site improvements shall not be valid reasons for removal of protected trees.
+Factors such as cost or the need to accommodate nonessential site improvements shall not be valid reasons for removing protected trees.
 Mitigation for tree removal is required in some cases.
-Contact us to inquire about mitigation requirements.
+Email zoning staff to inquire about mitigation requirements.

 Step 2.Specimen Trees